 Many would question my choice of taking in iPad 2 tablet as a contender for personal computing device and especially the reasoning behind having it compete with a much recent RPI3 which is built from the ground up to be a computer.
 Well I had an iPad 2 lying around in pristine condition and though on paper its specs could weigh less than the RPI3; it’s more than capable of defending itself for the tasks ahead.

-Setting up RPi 3 is simple when you’ve already setup the raspbian, just hook it up to a HDMIBuy supported display (other pheripherals shown on image).
-Though there are several other operating systems available for RPi, I’m quite sure none is as effective as Raspbian for daily use for the reasons soon to follow.
+Setting up RPi 3 is simple when you’ve already setup the raspbian, just hook it up to a HDMI supported display (other peripherals shown on image).
+Though there are several other **operating systems **available for RPi, I’m quite sure none is as effective as Raspbian for daily use for the reasons soon to follow.

-It requires a 5V power and I’m using a 2.1A SONY power adapterBuy.
+It requires a 5V power and I’m using a 2.1A SONY power adapter.
 You could also hook it up with power bank for portability.

 Built in battery does give you an advantage but then again a power bank with RPi3 is still portable, so I would call it a tie when it comes to power & charging.